rachelcdavies/rachelcdavies.github.io/talks.md

 permalink: /talks/
 ---

-I put my slides for past talks on [SlideShare](http://www.slideshare.net/RachelDavies) and here are links to some of them.
+I put my slides for past talks on [SlideShare](http://www.slideshare.net/RachelDavies) and below are links to some videos.

 {% for video in site.videos %}
   [{{ video.title }}]({{ video.link }})